The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Introduction

 \begin{conjecture}[Persistence Conjecture] Let $k\subset L$ be an extension of algebraically closed fields of characteristic zero.
 If $X$ is an arithmetically hyperbolic variety over $k$, then $X_L$ is arithmetically hyperbolic over $L$. \end{conjecture}

-This conjecture has been investigated in \cite{vBJK, JBook, JAut, JLevin, JLitt, JXie} in the case of varieties with a quasi-finite period map, finite covers of abelian varieties, algebraically hyperbolic varieties, Brody hyperbolic varieties, hyperbolically embeddable varieties, and surfaces with non-zero irregularity, respectively.
-It appears implicitly in the work of Faltings, Lang, and Vojta; see \cite{FaltingsComplements, FaltingsLang, VojtaLangExc}.
+This conjecture has been investigated in \cite{vBJK, JAut, JLevin, JLitt} in the case of varieties with a quasi-finite period map, finite covers of semi-abelian varieties, algebraically hyperbolic varieties, Brody hyperbolic varieties, hyperbolically embeddable varieties, and surfaces with non-zero irregularity, respectively.

-The arithmetic application we give of the Weak-Pointed Shafarevich Conjecture (Theorem \ref{thm:main}) is that the Persistence Conjecture holds for base spaces of families of polarized varieties with semi-ample canonical bundle.
+We use Theorem \ref{thm:main} to show that the Persistence Conjecture holds for base spaces of families of polarized varieties with semi-ample canonical bundle.

 \begin{theorem}[Persistence Conjecture holds for $U$] Let $k$ be an algebraically closed field of characteristic zero, and let $U$ be a variety over $k$ which admits a quasi-finite morphism $U\to \mathcal{M}\otimes {k}$.
 Let $k\subset L$ be an extension of algebraically closed fields of characteristic zero.
 If $U$ is arithmetically hyperbolic over $k$, then $U_L$ is arithmetically hyperbolic over $L$. \end{theorem}